 28. Cross promotion

-The basics behind cross promotion is to partner with companies which aim to your target audience but are not a competitors.
+The basics behind the cross promotion are to partner with companies which aim to your target audience but are not competitors.
 I advise to look for companies around your size, it makes the cooperation much easier and more attractive.
 A few cross promotion ideas –

 - Exchanging blog posts